Posts

 Image

-Yesterday the school nurse called to say that my daughter was complaining of a belly ache but had no fever or other signs of sickness.
-After speaking to Bree I felt that she could make the last hour of school.
-I assured her that I would be there early, waiting in the parking lot just in case she got any worse.
-I didn't receive another call and she didn't come out early.
-But as soon as I saw her I knew she wasn't her normal self.
-This youngster gets super cranky when she's not feeling well.
-And I made myself available to listen to everyone of her complaints.
-Later that evening when I expressed that I wasn't feeling so good and might be coming down with something myself, this same little girl threw her arms around me and said, "I'm so sorry that I was whining to you about everything.
-If I knew you were sick I wouldn't have.
-If you need someone to complain to, I'll listen!"
-I felt honored that she was so willing to be there for her mother.
-And wa
+Yesterday, I received a call from the school nurse telling me that Breeley was complaining of a bellyache.
+No fever.
+No other signs of sickness.
+After talking to Bree, I felt like she could probably make it through the last hour of school.
+I assured her that I would be there early, waiting in the parking lot, just in case she started feeling worse.
+The phone never rang again, and she made it through the rest of the day.
+But the minute I saw her...
+I knew.
+She wasn't her usual self.
+This little youngster gets super cranky when she isn't feeling well, and by the time we got home, she had plenty of complaints to share.
+And I made myself available to listen to every single one of them.
+Later that evening, I mentioned that I wasn't feeling so great myself and wondered if maybe I was coming down with something too.
+Suddenly, my sick little girl forgot all about herself.
+She threw her arms around me and said, "I'm so sorry that I was whining to you about everything.
+If ...

 We lost thousands of dollars within minutes.
-No not in Vegas last weekend but in our own home Thursday late afternoon.
-We were headed to the lake for one last wake board run this season.
-As we were launching the boat, B.T.C. received a call on his cell phone from a female agent asking if she could show the house.
-It seemed routine enough so we agreed.
-We returned home to find that the front door had been left unlocked.
-UNUSUAL so B.T.C. called the realtor back to inquire.
-NO RESPONSE!
-We woke up Friday morning and realized that an envelope full of cash was missing.
-B.T.C. once again called the number back.
-NO RESPONSE!
-Reality struck as I went to put on my wedding rings (My original and my new one that B.T.C. bought me this year for our 15 th anniversary).
-They were missing.
-We had been burglarized!
-I began to search the house and look for valuables and wasn't surprised to find that they were all missing.
-My cash box that I keep my tithing, spending$ etc. had been emptied.
-All
+No, not in Vegas last weekend...
+But in our own home Thursday afternoon.
+We were headed to the lake for one last wakeboarding run of the season.
+As we were launching the boat, B.T.C. received a call from a woman claiming to be a real estate agent.
+She asked if she could show our house to potential buyers.
+Our home was for sale, so the request seemed routine enough.
+We agreed.
+When we returned home later that evening, we noticed the front door had been left unlocked.
+Unusual.
+B.T.C. called the number back to ask about it.
+No response.
+The next morning, we discovered that an envelope containing cash was missing.
+B.T.C. called again.
+Still no response.
+Then reality hit.
+I went to put on my wedding rings...my original ring and the new one B.T.C. had given me this year for our 15th anniversary.
+They were gone.
+My heart sank.
+We had been burglarized.
+I began searching the house, checking the places where we kept valuables.
+One after another...
+Gon...

 Image